TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### What is the DareFightingICE AI Competition:
 ----
 In this competition, you are tasked with making an AI that plays DareFightingICE using only in-game sound data as the input.
 You will be provided with a gRPC interface that allows access to sound data and a sample AI.
+An introductory video about the competition is available [here](https://www.youtube.com/watch?v=89PfdLxtG4k).
 ![Alt text](Logo.png)
 ### What To Submit:
 ---